-i.
+- i.
 Input: The input to the perceptual process refers to the various stimuli that surround an individual and exist in his environment.
 It could assume various forms, for example, it could be another person, object, thing, or situation.
-The perceptual process begins when the sensory receptors detect a stimulus in the environment, which acts as an input to the perceptual mechanism.

-ii Perceptual mechanism: The perceptual mechanism consists of three sub-processes, viz., selection, organization and interpretation.
+The perceptual process begins when the sensory receptors detect a stimulus in the environment, which acts as an input to the perceptual mechanism. - ii Perceptual mechanism: The perceptual mechanism consists of three sub-processes, viz., selection, organization and interpretation.
 Once the sense organs detect a stimulus in the environment, a person selects, organizes and interprets it through perceptual selectivity, perceptual organization and perceptual interpretation.
 Put together, these are known as perceptual mechanisms.

 - 1. Perceptual selection or perceptual selectivity refers to a tendency within a person to select one or a few out of the many stimuli present in the environment; this selectivity is based on one's demographic, socio-cultural and psychographic factors.
-A person would tend to select those stimuli that appear relevant and attractive to him. - 2.
-Perceptual organization refers to the process of organizing the various stimuli with other cues around so that a whole picture can be created.
+A person would tend to select those stimuli that appear relevant and attractive to him. - Perceptual organization refers to the process of organizing the various stimuli with other cues around so that a whole picture can be created.
 In other words, the various stimuli are organized and given a form.
 It is the process of organizing inputs into a definite, coherent and interpretable structure. - 3.
 Perceptual interpretation refers to the process of drawing in inferences out of the organized whole (of stimuli), and giving meaning to it.

-iii Output: Once the input has been interpreted, it results in an output.
-This output towards the stimuli assumes various forms, for example, in the formation of emotions and moods, feelings and opinions, as well as attitudes and beliefs.
+Output: Once the input has been interpreted, it results in an output.
+This output towards the ostimuli assumes various forms, for example, in the formation of emotions and moods, feelings and opinions, as well as attitudes and beliefs.

-iv Behaviour: The resultant behaviour is an outcome of the output.
-Based on his emotions and moods, feelings and opinions, as well as attitudes and beliefs, a person would enact out behaviour.
+moods, feelings and opinions, as well as attitudes and beliefs, a person would enact out behaviour.
 This behaviour is a function of and will be reflective of such emotions and moods, feelings and opinions, as well as attitudes and belief.